 He proceeded to explain that I’ll need to start coming in at 9.00 or I’ll lose half of that day’s pay check.
 Workplace law and ethics aside, this measure was actually the only thing that worked and got me out of bed on time.

 Put your alarm clock away from the bed.
 Drink water as soon as you wake up.
-Use one of those quirky alarm clocks.
-Go to bed earlier.
 All of those waking up early methods never quite worked for me.
 Every morning when I wake up, I get greeted by my inner lazy voice that talks me into staying in bed juuust a little bit longer.

 Maybe I’m trying to get myself up too early.
 I’m still sleepy, aren’t I?
 Maybe getting up with an alarm is unnatural.
 Won’t I function better with more sleep?